kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Glorious the moon
-the scent of flowers floating
+The birds cry, and the fishes’ eyes are
-Silent clouds of stars
+Splash!